NetApp/recline/docs/async_commands/index.rst

     +----------+
     >

-If the command completed executing while in the background, it remains avaialable for the user to foreground it in order to retrieve its result.
+If the command completed executing while in the background, it remains available for the user to foreground it in order to retrieve its result.
 In this case, the user can expect to execute the ``fg`` command and the result would be printed immediately.